biobakery/fugassem/readme.md

 3. Install FUGAsseM package
 	* `$ python setup.py install`
 	* If you do not have write permissions to '/usr/lib/', then add the option --user to the install command.
 This will install the python package into subdirectories of '\~/.local'.
 Please note when using the '--user' install option on some platforms, you might need to add '\~/.local/bin/' to your $PATH as it might not be included by default.
-You will know if it needs to be added if you see the following message `fugassem: command not found` when trying to run MetaWIBELE after installing with the '--user' option.
+You will know if it needs to be added if you see the following message `fugassem: command not found` when trying to run FUGAsseM after installing with the '--user' option.

 ## How to run